John8239/PokerSimulator/README.md

 - Can create instances of a Player class
 - Can randomly generate cards
 - Can keep track of the cards in play
-- Has functions for the beginnings of the 3 rounds of the game
+- Has functions for the beginnings of 3 rounds of the game
 - Can keep track of bets

 ## How it looks so far: